diegoximenes/distributed_cache/proxy/README.md

 ## nodesmetadata client

-nodesmetadata client doesn't assume that there is a single DNS name associated with all nodesmetadata instances, and that this DNS name is related to the nodesmetadata leader IP.
+nodesmetadata client doesn't assume that there is a single DNS name associated with all nodesmetadata instances, or that this DNS name is related to the nodesmetadata leader IP.
 Instead, nodesmetadata client tracks the names, or IPs, of all nodesmetadata instances.
-When communicating with a follower instance, instead of blindly following a redirect to reach the leader instance, nodesmetadata client updates its state to store the new nodesmetadata leader address.
+When communicating with a follower, instead of blindly following a redirect to reach the leader instance, nodesmetadata client updates its state to store the new nodesmetadata leader address.
-Therefore, nodesmetadata client always tries to communicate with the leader, but if eventually it communicates with a follower then the client will learn the new leader address returned by the follower.
+Therefore, nodesmetadata client always tries to communicate with the leader, but if eventually communicates with a follower then the client will learn the new leader address returned by this follower.
-If nodesmetadata client is not able to communicate with the leader address that it has, then it communicates with the followers that it is aware of, until finding the new leader.
+If nodesmetadata client is not able to communicate with the leader address that it has previously stored, then it communicates with the followers that it is aware of, until it finds the new leader.

 nodesmetadata client also keeps two SSE streams connections.
 One to track changes in nodesmetadata raft cluster, e.g., addition/removal of raft instances.